CaptainDario/kagome_dart/README.md

 git clone https://github.com/ikawaha/kagome
 ```

-Then copy and overwrite kagome's `kagome.go` with the `kagome.go` of this repository.
+Then copy and overwrite `kagome.go` in kagome's repository with the `kagome.go` of kagome_dart.

 (Cross) Compiling to C is possible with cgo, by setting some environment variables.
 The supported platforms can be seen by calling `go.exe tool dist list`